 An apprenticeship in Japan where pottery is an integral part of the culture, it is a rite of passage for a serious studio potter.

-Chris Prindle lived in Tokyo as a boy and Yamagata as a young man.
+Chris Prindl lived in Tokyo as a boy and Yamagata as a young man.
 During his two years living and working under master potter Toshiko Okazaki, Chris absorbed the customs, language, styles and techniques of Japanese ceramics.

 Japanese pottery is famous for its tradition of simple and roughly finished earthenware pottery using muted earth colours.
 This relates to Zen Buddhism as many of the greatest masters were priests.